 Did You Know?

-In 1989, Angus King founded Northeast Energy Management, Inc., a company that developed and operated electrical energy conservation projects.
+In 1989, Angus King founded Northeast Energy Management, Inc., which developed and operated electrical energy conservation projects.

 State: Idaho